Laundry-Protocol/ethlaundry.xyz/README.md

 ## Frontend

-The web interface provides a Tornado Cash-inspired UI with:
+The web interface provides a Eth inspired UI with:

 - **Deposit**: Generate notes and deposit ETH to the privacy pool
 - **Withdraw**: Withdraw funds using ZK proofs